Best Alternatives to TradingView: A Comprehensive Guide

 Offers deep customization and real-time analytics, ideal for detailed market analysis primarily focused on stock trading.USA

-RobinhoodKnown for its simple, intuitive design catering to new traders seeking straightforward, commission-free trading.USA
+RobinhoodKnown for its simple, intuitive design, it caters to new traders seeking mobile and “commission-free” trading.USA

 xStation 5